Meghan begins royal life with bio: 'Proud to be a woman and feminist'

 It quotes her remarks to the U.N.
 Women conference in New York in 2015 — before she met Harry — when she opened her speech with the words: “I am proud to be a woman and a feminist.”

-The pair spent their first night as a married couple at Windsor Castle and are breaking with tradition by delaying their honeymoon in order to attend a string of upcoming royal events starting Tuesday with a Buckingham Palace garden party honoring Prince Charles.
+The pair spent their first night as a married couple at Windsor Castle and are breaking with tradition by delaying their honeymoon to attend a string of royal events starting Tuesday with a Buckingham Palace garden party honoring Prince Charles.

 Related